magcornejo/Renewables-Inflation-Smoothing/README.txt

 Notes regarding reproducibility:

-We suggest you run script files "svar.R" to get the structural shocks and "lp_panel.R" to obtain the local projections and reproduce the results in the paper.
+We suggest you run script files "svar.R" to get the structural shocks, "panel_stats.R" to perform panel unit root tests and calculate summary statistics, and "lp_panel.R" to obtain the local projections and reproduce the results in the paper.

 If you wish to contact to the authors redarging this project, please reach out to